openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 * As a constellation member of the OpenJS Foundation, the Node.js project will elect one Board representative from either the TSC or Community Committee.
-The representative will be selected through a vote of the members of the Node.js organization.
+The representative will be selected according to a process defined by TSC or CommComm.

 As described in the [Elections][] section a multiple candidate method will be be used for the voting for the first and second board members.